trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Unmanage Pool:** if you wish to disable ZFS snapshots, select the ZFS pool name.
 Pop-up menus will ask if you are sure and then ask if you also want to delete the local snapshots from the system.
 If you choose to delete these snapshots, you will lose all of the older versions of the files contained in those backups.
 Once you have unmanaged a pool, you will need to use "Manage Pool" to rerun the Life Preserver Configuration Wizard for that pool.

-* **Enable Offsite Backups:** used to configure fully-encrypted backups, where the data is stored as encrypted on the backup server.
-Refer to
-  :ref:`Configuring Encrypted Backups` for instructions.

 * **Save Key to USB:** when you configure the replication of local snapshots to a remote system, you should immediately copy the automatically generated SSH key to a USB stick.
 Insert a FAT32 formatted USB stick and wait for :ref:`Mount Tray` to mount it.
 Then, click this option to copy the key.